raj-kr/portfolio/docs/features.md

-# List of features to be developed on this site.
+# List of features to be developed on this site

 1. Move project from next to vite react applications.
 2. embed github activity chart in the website most probably on the home screen.